jordwalke/flex/README.md

 Still, regardless of what we do to improve the JS output, it's likely not going to recover the order(s) of magnitude.

-One interesting fact is that `ReLayout` is compiles the `byte` version using `ocamlc`, which produces a Virtual Machine byte code, but this VM is interesting in that it does not use any runtime JIT to achieve decent performance.
+One interesting fact is that `flex` is compiles the `byte` version using `ocamlc`, which produces a Virtual Machine byte code, but this VM is interesting in that it does not use any runtime JIT to achieve decent performance.
 If a JIT is out of the question for you (or you just don't want to